haskell-github-trust/.github/profile/README.md

 1. Follow the instructions in [Taking over a package](https://wiki.haskell.org/Taking_over_a_package) with your own Hackage account.
 2. Add the Hackage account [haskell_github_trust](https://hackage.haskell.org/user/haskell_github_trust) to the list of package Maintainers.
-3. Fork the package repository into this org.
+3. Transfer or fork the package repository into this org.

 ## How to quit being a Trust Owner